isadiewei/public/agile/agile.md

 and as such more chesive, consistent progress moving forward as visualization is paramount to success

-Individuals and interactions over processes and tools focusing on the sancticty of time, and the face to face personability, of all our motivated individual work, in applying themselves as volunteers, we create our valuable contributions, prioritizing collaboration over contract negotiation, processes or tools of potentially-aware assistence,
+focusing on the sancticty of time, and the face to face personability, of all our motivated individual work, in applying themselves as volunteers, we create our valuable contributions and interactions,

-Agile processes promote sustainable development.
-The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

-Simplicity--the art of maximizing the amount of work not done--is essential.
+prioritizing collaboration over contract negotiation, processes or awakening tools of potentially-aware assistence, sustained indinitely over the time of our teams coherence,

+At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly. we view this as the path to competancy for our peers

+Simplicity
 do so simply and without loosing sight of your highest priority

 "we are all in the gutters but some of us are looking at the stars" - oscar wilde

-At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 (forgot these names originally sorry about that)
 Kent Beck